-- Press the OUT key to zoom out. - · Press the IN key to zoom in.
+- Press the OUT key to zoom out. - Press the IN key to zoom in.

-The system uses optional MapSource City Navigator for street level mapping data.
-Detailed marine chart coverage is available through the use of the BlueChart, or MapSource software.
+The system has a built-in City Navigator street mapping data.
+Detailed marine chart coverage is available through the use of the BlueChart or MapSource software.
 Map coverage conforms to the following conditions:

-- Cartography is shown when the selected zoom range is covered by the MapSource data loaded onto a data card. - When the selected zoom range is covered by both the internal basemap and data card map information, the cartography with the best resolution is shown. - When the selected zoom range exceeds the resolution of the data in use, "overzoom" appears below the map range.
+- Cartography is shown when the selected zoom range is covered by either the internal map data or other MapSource data loaded onto a data card. - When the selected zoom range is covered by both the internal map data and data card map information, the cartography with the best resolution is shown. - When the selected zoom range exceeds the resolution of the data in use, "overzoom" appears below the map range detail of the built-in City Navigator map data.